noskcid/Single-Jar-Jython-Further-Example/README.txt

     license is automatically built into any .jar that this package builds.

  * /resources
- 	This is where to store anything that you want packaged with the application
-	that it may require.
+    This is where to store anything that you want packaged with the application that it may require.
 This may be images or audio for example.
 This folder is copied directly into the root of the standalone Jar.

-	For how to load resources within the Jar, see the example Jython Script (src/__init__.py)
+    For info on how to load resources within the Jar, see the example Jython Script (src/__init__.py)

 Building the app: